 Drinking clumpy shakes is not very nice due to the texture, and some might get stuck on your teeth.

 This might prevent you from wanting to have the protein shake the next time.
-If you end up reducing your protein intake due to this, there is the risk of altering your nutrition goals.
+If you reduce your protein intake due to this, there is the risk of altering your nutrition goals.

 Are Certain Brands or Types of Protein Better For Not Clumping?